Teachable-AI-Lab/teachable-ai-lab/_lab_pages/lab_manual.md

 ### OneDrive

-The lab has a shared One Drive Folder ("Teachable AI Lab"), which we can use to store documents and files for general lab use (e.g., this manual, weekly notes/slides, etc.).
+The lab has a shared One Drive Folder ("Teachable AI Lab"), which we can use to store documents and files for general lab use (e.g., weekly notes/slides, etc.).
 Contact Chris when you want to add something to the lab One Drive.
+The link to the folder is pinned in the general slack channel.

 ### GitHub and GitLab